jpapazian2000/vault-scep-integration/README.md

   ````
 the `-v` means verbose, the `-u` means to which host you want to talk, and the `-c` tells the client to write validated certifiate data in this directory
 (note that the directory is mapped to /data in the container)
-If your CA Chain is made of a root and an intermediate you should end up with 2 files in the `scep-data` directory: `ca.pem-0` and `ca.pem-1``
+If your CA Chain is made of a root and an intermediate you should end up with 2 files in the `scep-data` directory: `ca.pem-0` and `ca.pem-1`

+You can verify the content of the certificate with the following command:
+`openssl verify -in ca.pem -noout -text``

 Now that this is done, you should generate a certificate, and then ask scep to enroll it.
 To do this, multiple ways: either `openssl` or `mkrequest` from certnanny (I'm using this one).
 Here is the command: